 Resins will function as usual once allowed to thaw naturally.

-Any resin can randomly crystallize and is difficult to predict why.
-Liquid Diamonds might end up with a bit of white type of crystallization at the bottom, if it's been frozen or stored too cold.
+Any resin can randomly crystallize and is difficult to predict why. some resins might end up with a bit of white type of crystallization at the bottom, if it's been frozen or stored too cold.
 If this occurs, and all the resin is thawed, try setting containers on a heated blanket, or in a hot water bath.
 After about 10-15 minutes, give the bottles a good shake to break up the crystalizing formed from freezing (or being too cold).
 You may need to repeat this many times, but continue until the white crystals break up into the resin.
 Once it's all broken up and blended again, it can be used as usual.

 Once opened, ideally use any resin within 6 months.
 Store in a warm, dark, dry area preferably until used up.